felipeochoa/rjsx-mode/README.md

 # rjsx-mode
 [![Build Status](https://travis-ci.org/felipeochoa/rjsx-mode.svg?branch=master)](https://travis-ci.org/felipeochoa/rjsx-mode)

-A real JSX minor mode for use with js2-mode
+A major mode for editing JSX files.

 This mode implements a JSX parser according to the spec [here](https://facebook.github.io/jsx/).
-When enabled, it plugs the JSX parser into `js2-mode`'s own parser to build the JSX AST.
-Currently the mode handles syntax checking and highlighting, and when you use `js2-jsx-mode` (bundled with `j2-mode`), also indentation.
+This mode derives from `js2-jsx-mode`, extending its parser to support JSX syntax.
+This means you get all of the `js2` features plus proper syntax checking and highlighting of JSX code blocks.

 Here's a screenshot: